 Department of Chemistry, College of Sciences and Technology

-Admission to the Bachelor of Science major in chemistry is selective and based upon preparation and prior academic performance.
+Admission to the Bachelor of Arts major in chemistry is selective and based upon preparation and prior academic performance.
 Application may be made through the chemistry department, Chemistry Building 270.
-Admission to the BS-Chemistry major will be in two phases.
-Students will be designated Phase I majors until they have completed CHEM 121, 122, 123, 351, 352 and MATH 124, 125.
-Students will be admitted to Phase II based on their performance in Phase I. Students with a grade point average of 3.0 or higher in the Phase I courses will be given preferential admission to Phase II.
-Students with a grade point average below 3.0 will be considered on a case by case basis for remaining spaces in the major.
+Admission to the chemistry major will be in two phases.
+Students will be designated Phase I majors until they have completed CHEM 121, 122, 123, 351 and 352.
+Students will be admitted to Phase II based on their performance in Phase I. Students with a grade point average of 2.5 or higher in the Phase I courses will be given preferential admission to Phase II.
+Students with a grade point average below 2.5 will be considered on a case by case basis for remaining spaces in the major.
 See the department’s website for more details.
-The chemistry department at Western Washington University is approved by the American Chemical Society, and students who complete the Bachelor of Science in chemistry program receive ACS certification of their degree.

 Students planning on careers as high school teachers must take SCED 370, 481 and 491 to earn an endorsement in chemistry, plus the secondary education program in addition to the Bachelor of Arts degree.
 See the Secondary Education section of this catalog for program admission, completion, and teacher certification requirements.
 Because certification to teach high school now requires more than four years, advisement prior to or at the beginning of the third year is absolutely necessary to avoid lengthening the program.
 Students also are strongly advised to complete requirements for a broad area science endorsement by taking BIOL 204, 205, 206 and Geol 211, 212 and ASTR 103 or 315.